dipikagawande/dipikagawande/README.md

 💖 who loves data storytelling and beautiful dataviz in R and Python

 I’m learning about:
-💡 gradient descent, graphic design and good code
+💡 gradient descent, graphic design and Git
-🌱 sustainable supply chains and the future of fashion
+🌱 sustainable supply chains and the future of fashion 🍳 cooking a perfect egg !
-🍅 amazing ways to cook tomatoes

 I’m reading:
 📚 Less is Lost (Andrew Sean Greer)